To automatically synchronize passwords from an Active Directory domain to another data system, complete these steps:

 For more information on how to install Capture Agent, see Managing Capture Agent.

-- Connect the Synchronization Service to the Active Directory domain where you installed Capture Agent in step 1.
+Connect the Synchronization Service to the Active Directory domain where you installed Capture Agent.

 Alternatively, you can configure a connection to Active Roles that manages the source Active Directory domain.